JosePeanilla/CataMe-Backend/README.md

 These endpoints allow information to be obtained from wine bottles:

-- GET /wines: List of wine bottles (with optional filters).
+- GET /wines: Get the list of all the wine bottles.
 - POST /wines: Registers a new wine bottle (requires administrator approval).

 ### Database collections